 This is one of the Top Trends that will Drive the Fintech Industry.
 No one imagined how quickly online banking would evolve.
 Very soon, we will see voice-enabled services become the norm.
 Individuals and businesses will conduct routine banking operations swiftly and seamlessly.

 And to top it all, it would be one of the most trusted ways of retail banking.
 Customers can get faster responses by sending the queries over voice rather than typing them out.

 Banking transactions will also become relatively easy once natural language generation, natural language understanding, and natural language processing make further improvements.
 This will also ensure an almost human touch to the entire process, although the teller at the other end would not be a human being at all.

 Robotic process automation (RPA).

 Robotic process automation enables and assures far better work efficiency than man will ever be.
 Far better work efficiency can be achieved through RPA and a relatively small investment.
 Human resources will be freed for better use while bots and software robots take their place.
 We can expect a marked improvement in the various repetitive business activities and routine jobs.

-Since blockchain management is distribute and cannot be control by any specific individual, government, bank, or even company, it is a far more reliable sphere to carry out transactions safely, securely, and quickly.
+Since blockchain management is distributed and cannot be controlled by any specific individual, government, bank, or even company, it is a far more reliable sphere to carry out transactions safely, securely, and quickly.
 This cutting-edge fintech innovation is entirely secure too.
 Soon, blockchain’s capacity as a secure digital Ledger will become more accepted.